HughesSystique/d-scope/README.md

   kubectl delete namespace dscope
   ```

-To find more about how to use D-SCOPE to orchetestrate workloads across different sites, please contact HSC sales.
+To find more about how to use D-SCOPE to orchestrate workloads across different sites, please contact HSC sales.